 Points on the graphs represent mean of the normalized daily transaction values, over merchants.
-Daily transaction values are normalized by the merchant's average daily transaction value calculated in the 90-day period between 119 days and 30 days before loan disbursal (Pre disbursal long term average sales).
-On the horizontal axis, 0 represents the day of disbursal and negative integers refer to days before disbursal and positive integers to days after disbursal.
 Solid lines represent the fit by a local regression for a 7-day window around disbursal.
-Dashed lines show 95% confidence interval using standard errors clustered by loan.
+Dashed lines show 90% confidence interval using standard errors clustered by loan.
 Samples consist of only non-performing repeat loans. n in the legend refers to number of loans (number of borrowers).
-For the 7-day bandwidth, only those repeat loans are considered that were disbursed more than 7 days after the closure of the previous loan of the borrower.
-Non-performing loans are either defaulting or late loans.
 For detailed definitions of samples see Table A1.
+For detailed notes on Figure see Figure 3.
+Appendix B describes the procedure to classify districts into crunch and non-crunch districts.
 Table B7 in Appendix B gives the classification of districts as crunch and non-crunch districts.

-6 Conclusion
+5 Conclusion